shinmorino/qgate/docs/source/gate.rst

 Swap(qreg0, qreg1) : Swapping qreg0 and qreg1.

-Swap does not have neigher any control-bits nor adjoint.
+Swap does not have any control-bits nor adjoint.

 .. code-block:: python